 According to Schlossberg, "Mattering refers to our belief, whether right or wrong, that we matter to someone else.
-This belief acts as a motivator."10 Mattering covers five different areas:
+This belief acts as a motivator."
+Mattering covers five different areas:

-- 1. Attention: the feeling that one is noticed "The most elementary form of mattering is the feeling that one commands the interest or notice of another person." - 2.
-Importance: the belief that one is cared about "To believe that the other person cares about what we want, think, or do, or is concerned with our fate, is to matter." - 3.
-Ego Extension: someone will be proud of what one does or will sympathize with a failure "Although knowing that our failures are critical to another can be a burden, it also reconfirms that we matter to someone." - 4.
-Dependence: the feeling of feeling needed "A college sophomore, deeply depressed and suicidal, was unable to complete a course of study or prepare for a career, but got out of bed each day to be at drama rehearsals because 'they need me.'"
+Attention: the feeling that one is noticed "The most elementary form of mattering is the feeling that one commands the interest or notice of another person."

+Importance: the belief that one is cared about "To believe that the other person cares about what we want, think, or do, or is concerned with our fate, is to matter."

+Ego Extension: someone will be proud of what one does or will sympathize with a failure

+"Although knowing that our failures are critical to another can be a burden, it also reconfirms that we matter to someone."

+4. Dependence: the feeling of feeling needed "A college sophomore, deeply depressed and suicidal, was unable to complete a course of study or prepare for a career, but got out of bed each day to be at drama rehearsals because 'they need me."" reason for this is likely that it is universal.
+Everyone, leaders and subordinates alike, and at every level, need to feel that they matter to someone else.
+One reason combat is so effective in bonding units together is the sense that everyone is necessary, everyone matters.
+Yet it is Junger's central point in Tribe that this is not happening outside of the war zone.
+The battle against suicide will not be nearly as effective if this does not change.
+The power of this simple idea is seen in Schlossberg's comment that "[Individuals] may rule out suicide if they feel they matter to others."

+Beyond its application in combatting suicide, mattering can have an effect on other areas of readiness.
+A research study involving college students found that those who feel they matter are more likely to remain for a full four years.
+This relates directly to our desire to increase retention, particularly among our most talented tribe members.
+The study also showed that students who feel they matter are more involved and display a greater work ethic.
+True readiness means more than just having every Soldier present for duty.
+What we want is for them to be fully invested in the mission at hand, and this study shows that mattering can help make that happen.

-attention from the mission and the organization to the individual, and to let them know they matter.
+While simple, mattering is not necessarily easy.
+It is hard because it requires time, which is the scarcest of all resources, especially for leaders.
+It takes time to shift attention from the mission and the organization to the individual, and to let them know they matter.
 Yet, if Schlossberg is correct, there may be no greater way to provide the type of connectedness SDT says our Soldiers require and to make them a part of our tribe.